-STEP 4.
-Do other mea asures exist that will minimize adverse effects to wetlands? □ No If "No," go to step 5. ☐ Yes If "Yes," advise the client of the minimization measures.
+□ Yes If "Yes," advise the client of the minimization measures.
 If the client chooses to implement the minimization measures (including obtaining all necessary permits), document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.
 Otherwise, NRCS shall terminate all assistance for the project.

-STEP 5. nt wish to pursue an action that will result in adverse impacts to wetlands (where no practicable or minimization measures exist)? □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ Yes If "Yes," advise that client of the need to compensate for the lost wetland acres and functions.
+Does the client wish to pursue an action that will result in adverse impacts to wetlands (where no practicable alternatives or minimization measures exist)?

+- □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. - ☐ Yes If "Yes," advise that client of the need to compensate for the lost wetland acres and functions.
 NRCS may assist the client in the development of a mitigation plan.
 If the client chooses to implement the compensation measures (including obtaining all necessary permits), document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.
-Otherwise, NRCS shall terminate all assistance for the project.
-NOTE: Compensation is not required for irrigation or leakage-induced wetlands where no natural wetlands existed before the irrigation or waste management activity, though such areas may be regulated by other Federal agencies or State, Tribal, or local agencies.
-Notes:
+Otherwise, NRCS shall terminate all assistance for the project. - NOTE: Compensation is not required for irrigation or leakage-induced wetlands where no natural wetlands existed before the irrigation or waste management activity, though such areas may be regulated by other Federal agencies or State, Tribal, or local agencies.

+WILD AND SCENIC RIVERS Client/Plan Information:

+NECH 610.37

-WILD AND SCENIC RIVERS Client/Plan Information: NECH 610.37 Evaluation Procedure Guide Sheet Check all that apply to this Alternative 1 1 de Sheet review: Alternative 2 Other STEP 1.
-Could the act tion(s) have an effect on the natural, cultural or re ecreational values of any nearby rivers? □ No □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ Yes If "Yes," analyze the potential effects and develop alternatives, as necessary, that would mitigate potential adverse effects, then go to Step 2.
-STEP 2. deral or State designated Wild, Scenic, or Recreativers Inventory (NRI) in or near the planning area □ No □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. □ Yes If "Yes," and there is still potential for effect consult your State environmental liaison to assist with determining the nature and significance of the effect.
+Evaluation Procedure Guide Sheet

+Check all that apply to this  Alternative 1

+Guide Sheet review: 🗌 Alternative 2 Other

+Could the action(s) have an effect on the natural, cultural or recreational values of any nearby rivers?

+- □ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. - ☐ Yes If "Yes," analyze the potential effects and develop alternatives, as necessary, that would mitigate potential adverse effects, then go to Step 2.

+Is there a Federal or State designated Wild, Scenic, or Recreational River segment or a river listed in the Nationwide Rivers Inventory (NRI) in or near the planning area?

+- No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.
+Yes If "Yes," and there is still potential for effect consult your State environmental liaison to assist - with determining the nature and significance of the effect.
 Go to Step 3.
 NOTE: The State Office may request the administering federal or state agency (National Park Service in the case of NRI) to assist you in developing appropriate avoidance and mitigation measures.

-STEP 3.
-Could the pro oposed action or alternative have an adverse effection or recreational river segment that cannot be □ No ${ m No}$ If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning. ☐ Yes If "Yes," go to Step 4.
-STEP 4.
-Is NRCS prov viding financial assistance or otherwise controlling g the action(s)? □ No □ No If "No," inform the client that a permit may be required for their activities and they should consult with the administering federal or state agency.
+Could the proposed action or alternative have an adverse effect on the natural, cultural or recreational values of the wild, scenic, or recreational river segment that cannot be avoided or minimized?

+□ No If "No," document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.

+Is NRCS providing financial assistance or otherwise controlling the action(s)?

+□ No If "No," inform the client that a permit may be required for their activities and they should consult with the administering federal or state agency.
 The permit authorization should be reflected in the final plan and documentation.
-Continue planning, but a permit is required prior Need for r to implementation.
-John Mark Mark Control of Todan Ca Prior □ Yes If "Yes," consult with the administering fede proposed action could foreclose options to class scenic or recreational and to develop avoidance NRCS-CPA-52, or notes section below, the fi used and proceed with planning. sify any portion of the river segment as wild, e or mitigation measures.
-Document on the Notes:
+Continue planning, but a permit is required prior Need for to implementation.

+□ Yes If "Yes," consult with the administering federal or state agency to determine whether the proposed action could foreclose options to classify any portion of the river segment as wild, scenic or recreational and to develop avoidance or mitigation measures.
+Document on the NRCS-CPA-52, or notes section below, the finding, rationale, and information sources used and proceed with planning.